hackclub/hackclub/workshops/seven_segment_display/README.md

 ![Tinkercad project](https://cloud-9sltbj02f.vercel.app/3windows.png)

-**First one**: This is the logo of the tinkercad, which we are going to use for our project.
+**First one**: This is the logo of the tinkercad, which we are using now.

 **Second one**: It's the title of the project we will give as `Electronic Dice`.